-That’s how many Americans did not get any financial education during their K-12 or even college years, according to a survey done by Country Financial.
+That’s how many Americans did not get any financial education during their K-12 or even college years.

 - Ideas to teach money management for kids